-A student who wishes to withdraw from the Honors in the Major program should first meet with their thesis director to discuss their concerns and their options.
-Sometimes extending an honors thesis into a third semester, modifying the research plan, requesting an extension on a deadline, or trying a new time management strategy can create a pathway to thesis completion.
-Exploring such options is highly encouraged, given the amount of work students put into the honors thesis.
+A student who wishes to withdraw from the HITM program should first meet with their faculty director to discuss their concerns and their options.
+Sometimes extending an HITM project into a third semester, modifying the research plan, requesting an extension on a deadline, or trying a new time management strategy can create a pathway to project completion.
+Exploring such options is highly encouraged, given the amount of work students put into the HITM project.

-If after consulting with their thesis director a student still wishes to withdraw from the HITM program, they should email their withdrawal request to HITM@fsu.edu with their thesis director CC'd.
+If after consulting with their faculty director a student still wishes to withdraw from the HITM program, they should email their withdrawal request to HITM@fsu.edu with their faculty director CC'd.
 A brief rationale should be included with the request.
 The request will be honored upon receipt, and the HITM plan will be removed from the student's academic record.
 Please note that withdrawing from the HITM program may impact a student's ability to satisfy requirements for the Garnet & Gold Scholar Society, for the Honors Program, or for the university's Liberal Studies Program.

-Students withdrawing from the HITM program will be required to either drop their honors thesis credit hours for the semester, or work with their major academic advisor to change their honors thesis credit hours to a Directed Individual Study.
+Students withdrawing from the HITM program will be strongly encouraged to either drop their HITM credit hours for the semester, or work with their major academic advisor to change their HITM credit hours to a Directed Individual Study.